sm2302-aug23/grp-r-lets_git_it/README.md

 #> 2 Odd     2065
 ```

-Although there are even integers producing large sequences, the amount of odd
-integers (n = 2065) is more than the number of even integers (n = 1719).
+Although there are even integers producing large sequences, it is evident that the amount of odd integers (n = 2065) is more than the number of even integers (n = 1719).

-Therefore, the hypothesis of this finding is proven and it is true that odd
-integers produces larger sequences compared to even integers.
+Therefore, the hypothesis of this finding is proven and it is true that odd integers produce larger sequences than even integers.

 ## 6) Creative visualisation challenge